fboerncke/jovo-v4-community-hook-model-linter/README.md

 The **Model Linter** will auto check your voice model files against a number of rules when you run the Jovo build process.
 While doing this the policy is to **never break a build** but to print *meaningful warnings* on the console in case something seems odd.

 You may know why your are doing things as they are, so technically you can simply ignore the warnings.
-It is a good idea though to double check what **Model Linter** complaining about.
+It is a good idea though to double check what **Model Linter** is complaining about.

 ## How does Model Linter look like?